mattrussell2/gradescope-autograder/README.md

     * Execute the specified command
     * Run any `diff`s required based on the testing configuration; run canonicalization prior to `diff` if specified.
     * Run `valgrind` if required.
-    * Determine whether the test passed or not
+    * Determine whether the test passed or not.
     * Save a dump of the completed Test object to `results/logs/testname.summary`
 * Report the results to `stdout`.

 ## Files/Directories Created by the Autograder
-After the autograder runs, here are the directories produced.
+The directories produced by the autograder are
 ```
 results
 ├── build/